jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/CodexContextBackground.md

   - Reuses the same subsystems as TeleOp, including AutoAim/AutoSpeed, to reduce divergence.
   - Honors shared tunables from [`config/SharedRobotTuning`](./config/SharedRobotTuning.java) for drive caps, turn tolerances, and RPM readiness.
   - Calls `VisionAprilTag.observeObelisk()` during pre-start to cache Obelisk patterns before the buzzer, mirroring the workflow documented in [`teleop/TeleOpAllianceBase.java`](./teleop/TeleOpAllianceBase.java).
+  - AutoSequence now includes `fireContinuous(label, timeMs, requireLock)` for timed continuous volleys that hold the FeedStop open and sustain launcher RPM.

 ### 🛑 StopAll System (Cross-cutting)
 - **Role:** Ensures all actuators halt instantly when drivers press **Start** or when the optional timer expires.